-- Increasing use of simulation in healthcare; - Growing emphasis on patient safety and outcomes; - Limited access to live patients during training; - Medical technology revolution.
+- Increasing use of simulation in healthcare education; - Growing emphasis on patient safety and outcomes; - Limited access to live patients during training; - Medical technology revolution.

-Increasing use of simulation in healthcare
+Increasing use of simulation in healthcare education

-Third-party assessments of the global healthcare simulation market, which includes products and services, value the market at approximately \$860 million in 2014 and reports that it is predicted to grow at a compound annual growth rate of 19.1% from 2014 to 2019.
+The majority of product and service sales in healthcare simulation involve healthcare education.
+Market research firm Markets and Markets estimates the total healthcare simulation market at approximately USD \$1.1 billion.
 North America is the largest market for healthcare simulation, followed by Europe and Asia.
-The healthcare simulation market includes both products and services, which are segmented by high-fidelity patient simulators, interventional simulators, mid/low fidelity task trainers, ultrasound simulators, audiovisual and simulation centre management solutions, simulated clinical environments and training services.
+Together with our more than 55 distributors worldwide, we are reaching new and emerging markets and addressing the international demand potential for simulation-based training.
+CAE segments the healthcare simulation market by high-fidelity patient simulators, interventional simulators, mid/low fidelity task trainers, ultrasound simulators, audiovisual and simulation centre management solutions, simulated clinical environments and training services.
 In the U.S., significant demand for healthcare services is driven by, among other factors, longer life expectancy and the baby boomer generation, resulting in higher healthcare spending.

-The U.S. Centers for Medicare and Medicaid Services (CMS) projects that annual national health spending will grow at an average rate of 5.8% annually over the next decade.
+The U.S. Centers for Medicare and Medicaid Services projects that annual national health spending will grow at an average rate of 5.8% annually over the next decade.
 Increasingly, hospitals are given incentives to become safer and more efficient, which will drive higher demand for training.
 There is a growing body of evidence demonstrating that medical simulation improves patient outcomes and reduces medical errors, which can help mitigate the rate of increase in healthcare costs.